 The ceiling of rule-based automation (and why it keeps showing up in ecommerce)

 Teams usually respond by adding more rules.
 Over time, those rules become expensive to maintain, risky to change, and easy to break with a single “temporary” exception.
+Advanced solutions, such as those seen in AI personalization ecommerce examples, can offer more flexible alternatives.

 Stop automating steps.
 Start automating outcomes—inside constraints.